Deutsche Bank: 1870–1933

 Major projects in the early years of the bank included the Northern Pacific Railroad in the US and the Baghdad Railway (1888).
 In Germany, the bank was instrumental in the financing of bond offerings of steel company Krupp (1879) and introduced the chemical company Bayer to the Berlin stock market.
 The second half of the 1890s saw the beginning of a new period of expansion at Deutsche Bank.
 The bank formed alliances with large regional banks, giving itself an entry into Germany's main industrial regions.
 It thus formed community-of-interests partnerships with Bergisch-Märkische Bank in Elberfeld and Schlesischer Bankverein in Breslau, linked to the fast-growing industrial economies of the Rhineland and Silesia respectively; it eventually acquired the two banks in 1914 and 1917 respectively.
 Joint ventures were symptomatic of the concentration then under way in the German banking industry.
-For Deutsche Bank, domestic branches of its own were still something of a rarity at the time; the Frankfurt branch dated from 1886 and the Munich branch from 1892, while further branches were established in Dresden and Leipzig in 1901.
+For Deutsche Bank, domestic branches of its own were still something of a rarity at the time; the Frankfurt branch, dated from 1886 and the Munich branch from 1892, while further branches were established in 1901 in Dresden and Leipzig.

 In 1889, Deutsche Bank participated in the creation of the Deutsch-Asiatische Bank in Shanghai, in 1894, of the Banca Commerciale Italiana in Milan, and in 1898, of the Banque Internationale de Bruxelles.
 In addition, the bank rapidly perceived the value of specialist institutions for the promotion of foreign business.
 Gentle pressure from the Foreign Ministry played a part in the establishment of Deutsche Überseeische Bank in 1886 and the stake taken in the newly established Deutsch-Asiatische Bank three years later, but the success of those companies showed that their existence made sound commercial sense.
 By end-1908, Deutsche was by far the largest German joint-stock bank by total deposits, with a total of 489 million Marks ahead of Dresdner Bank (225 million), Disconto-Gesellschaft (219 million), Darmstädter Bank (109 million) and A. Schaaffhausen'scher Bankverein (72 million).
 At that time, Deutsche Bank was referred to as one of the four "D-Banks" (all of which had names starting with a D) that dominated German commercial banking, together with Darmstädter Bank, Disconto-Gesellschaft, and Dresdner Bank.
+On 1 January 1910 it also opened a branch in Brussels, the first establishment of a German bank in Belgium (leaving aside German banks' involvement in the establishment of Banque Internationale de Bruxelles in 1898).
+In March 1911, it took over the Banque Oury in Liège and renamed it Banque Centrale de Liège, with assistance from the Société Générale de Belgique.
+The Belgian branch became a conduit for Deutsche Bank's investments in Central Africa.